search this site:

-I still host it at SBI even though people tell me I can host it for free somewhere else because these SBI people are like a little virtual family.
+I still host it at Solo Build It even though people tell me I can host it for free somewhere else because these Solo Build It people are like a little virtual family.
 The $299 annual fee is more than covered my my monthly earnings and I like that it's a one-stop shop; when you sign up, you get instructions, software, support, templates, literally daily updates on what you might need to succeed.
 Even when I'm too busy to take advantage of it, it's nice to know it's there.

 I still call myself a stay-at-home mom even though I make a respectable income.
 I am thankful for getting laid off because I never would have tried this otherwise, and it's a great way to live.

 If you're considering giving it a try, don't quit your day job immediately-- but honestly, you might be able to eventually.